 – 019.
 (RESERVED)

-ADEQUATELY RESOURCING PUBLIC DEFENSE BY COUNTIES TO ENSURE EFFECTIVE REPRESENTATION IS PROVIDED TO INDIGENT PERSONS.
+ADEQUATELY RESOURCING PUBLIC DEFENSE BY COUNTIES TO ENSURE EFFECTIVE REPRESENTATION IS PROVIDED TO INDIGENT PERSONS AS PROVIDED IN SECTIONS 19-860(2), 19-861(2)-(3), 19-862(1) AND 19-862A(1), (2) AND (8), IDAHO CODE.

 Counties shall ensure effective representation is provided to Indigent Persons by adequately resourcing public defense as follows: ( )

 Supported Defense Model.
-Sufficiently fund the public defense model selected under Section 19-859, Idaho Code: ( )
+Annually appropriate enough money to fund the public defense model selected under Section 19-859, Idaho Code: ( )

-Employ or contract attorneys from the Defending Attorney Roster or require the attorney to apply for the Roster under Subsection 070.03 of these rules; ( )
+Employ or contract with attorneys to provide public defense services from the Defending Attorney Roster or require the attorney to apply for the Roster under Subsection 070.03 of these rules; ( )

 Employ or contract with qualified staff and contractors with professional certificates, licenses and permissions as required by applicable rules and laws; and ( )

-Ensure resources for compliance with Public Defense Rules. ( )
+Provide resources for compliance with Public Defense Rules. ( )

 Defending Attorney Resources.
-Ensure Defending Attorneys have resources for carrying out the Defending Attorney’s responsibilities, including: ( )
+Provide Defending Attorneys with resources for carrying out the Defending Attorney’s responsibilities, including: ( )

-Confidential office, jail and courthouse meeting rooms; ( )
+Confidential office, jail and courthouse meeting rooms to protect client confidentiality; ( )

-Confidential servers and systems; ( )
+Confidential servers and systems to protect client confidentiality; ( )

-Equipment, technology, supplies; and ( )
+Sufficient equipment, technology, supplies; and ( )

-Other resources needed to provide effective and zealous representation. ( )
+Other resources needed to provide constitutional representation. ( )

 Contracting.
 Counties and contract Defending Attorneys will enter into a contract for public defense services as required by Section 19-859, Idaho Code, which must include the following core terms: ( )